caltechlibrary/dataset/README.md

         - [attach](docs/attach.html)
         - [retrieve](docs/retrieve.html)
         - [prune](docs/prune.html)
-- Import and export of [CSV](how-to/working-with-csv.html) files
-- The ability to reshape data by performing simple object [joins](docs/join.html)
+- Import/export to SQL based dataset collections
 - The ability to create data [frames](docs/frame.html) from while collections or based on keys lists
     - frames are defined using [dot paths](docs/dotpath.html) describing what is to be pulled out of a stored JSON objects